shaboptimal/canvass/README.md

 ## Running

-To run in development mode, execute the following from the repository root:
+canvass requires node and npm to run.
+To start it in development mode, execute the following from the repository root:

 ```
 npm run install-all